databricks/reference-apps/timeseries/README.md

     cd /path/to/reference-apps/timeseries/scala
     sbt weather/run

-You should see:
+You should see two main classes detected:

     Multiple main classes detected, select one to run:
     [1] com.databricks.apps.WeatherApp
-    [2] com.databricks.apps.WeatherClientApp
+    [2] com.databricks.apps.WeatherClient

+Select WeatherApp.
+You will eventually see:

+    [INFO] Node is transitioning from 'uninitialized' to 'initialized'

-Select 1, then in a second window do the same and select 2.
+In a second window do the same and select WeatherClient.

 ### About The Time Series Data Model
 [Find Out More](https://github.com/killrweather/killrweather/wiki/4.-Time-Series-Data-Model)

+### Deployment Pattern With These Technologies
+For Spark and Cassandra, co-locating nodes allows you to take advantage of the data locality functionality built into the Spark Cassandra Connector, with Kafka deployed to separate nodes.
+If you are using Cassandra you likely are deploying across DataCenters, in which case a recommended deployment pattern is to deploy a local Kafka cluster in each DataCenter with application instances in each datacenter interacting only with their local cluster and mirroring between clusters.